-I thought this was all kinds of badass when I was a kid, but that’s probably because I was too dense to realize all Joker cut was Batman’s suit, not his skin.
+I thought this was all kinds of badass when I was a kid, but that’s probably because I was too dense to realize all Joker cut was Batman’s suit.
 I mean, yeah, it might be a pain for Alfred to sew up, but did we really need Joker hamming it up with “This time I’m out for BLOOD“?

-Penguin’s graveyard adventure is much better at walking the walk, though the clichés fly a little too thick and fast for my liking.
+Penguin’s graveyard adventure is much better at walking the walk, though the clichés fly a little too thick and fast for me to give it full points.
 We’ve already got the dark and stormy night, so let’s throw in a weeping Virgin Mary!

 And a black tabby!